 - Statutory Analysis: Using Criminal Law to Highlight Issues in Statutory Interpretation, 1 U.C.
 Irvine Law Review 131 (2011).
 Full Text

 - Arizona's S.B.
 1070 in the U.S. Supreme Court: Who Won, Why, and What Now?, LexisNexis Emerging Issues Law Center (July 2012).

 - Carachuri-Rosendo v.
 Holder: Supreme Court Further Defines "Aggravated Felonies", LexisNexis Emerging Issues Law Center (June 2010).

 - Border Searches of Electronic Data, LexisNexis Emerging Issues Law Center (June 20, 2008).

 - Overview of Maslenjak v.
 US, American Bar Association Preview of United States Supreme Court Cases (April 2017).

 - Criminal Law’s Borders, JOTWELL.com (Jan.
 26, 2017).
 Review of Mona Lynch, Backpacking the Border: The Intersection of Drug and Immigration Prosecutions in a High Volume U.S. Court, 57 British Journal of Criminology 112-131 (2016).

-- Federal Powers, Immigration and Naturalization (edited by Stephen Schechter, Macmillan Reference USA, 2016).
+- Federal Powers, Immigration and Naturalization, in American Governance (edited by Stephen Schechter, Macmillan Reference USA, 2016).

 - The Future of Work: Giving Voice to the Five Percent, Pacific Standard (Sept.
 4, 2015).